diegoquiroz/non-framework-python-api/README.md

 **Update:**
 The code of the models is there, but I didn't had enough time to implement the use of the model instead of a dictionary.

+Also the code is vulnerable to sql injection.

 ### Server
 Server will work with socketserver library and all requests will be handled using SimpleHttpRequest from http python library.